maneeshaindrachapa/Thesaurus/README.md

  ####
 Client side ([Web Clie
 nt](https://github.com/maneeshaindrachapa/Thesaurus/tree/master/AngularClient))
- This client side of the application developed with [Angular CLI](https://cli.angular.io/). when we need to deploy we had to build
+ This client side of the application developed with [Angular CLI](https://cli.angular.io/). when we need to deploy we had to [build](https://angular.io/cli/build) the application and serve on web server.
+As the deployment steps,
+ 1. Build angular Applic

 ## System Up to Now